Unlocking the Secret to Good Gut Health in Menopause

 Increase Fibre Intake

 Processed and refined foods often disrupt the gut’s natural balance.
-Reducing processed sugar and unhealthy fats can minimize inflammation and ease digestive discomfort.
+Reducing processed sugar and unhealthy fats can minimise inflammation and ease digestive discomfort.

 Hydration